 Use the following claim form completion instructions, not the claim form's printed descriptions, to avoid denial or inaccurate claim payment.
 Complete all required elements as appropriate.
+Be advised that every code used, even if it is entered in a non-required element, is required to be a valid code.
 Do not include attachments unless instructed to do so.